-Post-traumatic stress disorder (or PTSD) is a treatable anxiety disorder that affects around one million Americans each year.
+Post-traumatic stress disorder (PTSD) is a treatable anxiety disorder that affects around one million Americans each year.
 Post-traumatic stress disorder is a condition characterized by failure to recover after witnessing or experiencing a terrifying event.

 PTSD can last for months or years, with triggers that usually bring back memories of the trauma accompanied by extreme physical and emotional reactions.

 Symptoms of PTSD can include avoidance of situations that bring back the trauma, nightmares or flashbacks, heightened reactivity to stimuli, and depressed mood or anxiety.

 Treatment of PTSD generally comprises different types of psychotherapy and medications to manage symptoms.

 Post-traumatic stress disorder (or PTSD) symptoms can start within one month of a traumatic event, but sometimes symptoms might not appear until a few years after the event.

 These symptoms usually cause significant problems in social or work situations and relationships.

 The symptoms of PTSD could also interfere with your ability to go about your regular day-to-day tasks.
 PTSD symptoms are grouped into four types: